Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Introduction

-\revision{ {\it Robustness of classical MFAs.} Our first main result shows that a simple MFA which incorrectly assumes a homogenous interaction structure between agents (henceforth called the {\it classical MFA}), is, surprisingly, a good approximation for stochastic population processes driven by heterogenous interactions, provided the interactions are {\it spectrally dense}.
+{\it Robustness of classical MFAs.} Our first main result shows that if the interactions between agents are {\it spectrally dense}, then a simple MFA which incorrectly assumes a homogeneous interaction structure between agents (henceforth called the {\it classical MFA}), is, surprisingly, a good approximation for stochastic population processes driven by heterogeneous interactions.
 In other words, the usage of more complex MFAs to approximate the stochastic behavior is unnecessary such cases.
-To prove this, we use the crucial fact that our definition of spectral density bounds the average deviation between the empirical distribution of neighboring actions and that of the full population.
-Recalling that the case of homogenous interactions is when agents act based on the distribution of actions within the {\it full} population rather than a neighborhood, it follows that the deviation between the homogenous and heterogenous population processes is bounded by a function of the spectral density.
-Correspondingly, the classical MFA will yield accurate predictions for the heterogenous population process provided the spectral density is small.
-On a technical note, our methods here also provide a gentle introduction to the more complicated techniques we use to study population processes with {\it locally dense} interactions.
-For details, see Theorem \ref{thm:deviation_rapidly_mixing}. }
+Our proof uses the crucial fact that our definition of spectral density bounds the average deviation between the empirical distribution of neighboring actions and that of the full population.
+As a result, the population process resembles a system driven by {\it homogeneous} interactions, for which the classical MFA is known to be accurate.
+For details, see Theorem \ref{thm:deviation_rapidly_mixing}.